 7. Have Open-Ended Support

-What's even better is if you're the one to get into contact with them.
+What's even better is if you're the one to contact them.
 It takes the pressure off of them, thinking that they need to get into contact with you to catch you up on their health.
 So take the first step and reach out to them, offering your open support.

 8. Be an Active Listener